bigboxer23/meural-control/README.md

 This endpoint also integrates with Google calendar to retrieve the US Holiday calendar.
 It will apply the holiday's name for a week prior to holiday to any AI generated prompts so some spicy holiday content will get generated.

+### James Webb Space Telescope

+This source scrapes content from https://webbtelescope.org/ and when new content is posted, will display it on the Meural.

 ### External URL

 `displayContentFromUrl` endpoint allows the application to fetch the content from the provided URL and attempt to display